 Headlines have only further deteriorated in 2020 with the emergence of the novel coronavirus (COVID-19), a pandemic the likes of which the world hasn’t seen since the Spanish Influenza of 1918.

-Below, we examine the four public health issues Maniar identifies as having the most severe consequences in 2020 and beyond, and illustrate the impact of each as seen through the lens of COVID-19.
+Below, we examine the four public health issues that are known to bring the most severe consequences in 2022 and beyond, and illustrate the impacts of each as seen through the lens of COVID-19

 1. Disparities in Healthcare Access and Outcomes